“What were your favorite highlights in Europe?”

 Auschwitz 2 – Birkennau; is the labor camp/extermination camp.

-While this place doesn’t have as much information around to read it is more open to freely explore.
+While this place doesn’t have as much information to read it is more open to freely explore.

 There’s also a mass grave that still hasn’t been excavated.